What it means

 Qualification: The work that separates curiosity from commercial urgency, using fit, timing, pain, buying role, and account context rather than form fills alone.

-Demand generation is not a channel plan; it is the discipline of making future buyers choose you sooner and current buyers find you faster.
+Demand generation is not a channel plan.
+It is the discipline of making future buyers choose you sooner and current buyers find you faster.

 Why it matters now